Oil Trading Account Management

 The percent risk technique is a technique where you risk the same percentage of your account balance per transaction - Oil Account Management Methods.

 Percent risk based method says that there will be a certain percentage of your oil account equity balance that is at risk per trade.
-To calculate the percent risk per each oil trade transaction, you need to know two things, the percentage risk that you've chosen and lot size of an open oil order so as to calculate where to put the stop loss oil order.
-Since the percent is known, we shall use it to calculate the lot size of the oil trade order to be placed in the crude oil market, this is what is known as position size.
+To calculate the percent risk per each oil trade transaction, you need to know two things, the percentage risk that you've chosen and lot size of an open oil order so as to calculate where to put the stop-loss oil order.
+Since the percent is known, we shall use it to calculate the lot size of the oil trade order to be placed in the crude oil market, this is what is referred to as a position size.

 Example